DJTobi24/piwlan/README.md

 - **No Keyboard Required**: Complete configuration through touch interface only
 - **Kiosk Mode Ready**: Designed to run in fullscreen kiosk mode
 - **Configurable Ports**: Customize WiFi config and photo booth ports during installation
+- **Multi-User Support**: Automatically detects and uses appropriate user (not limited to 'pi')
+- **Toggle Startup**: Enable/disable WiFi configuration at startup with simple commands

 ## 📸 Screenshots

 ### Connected State
 When already connected to WiFi, users see:
-- ✅ Connection status
+- ✅ Connection status with network name
-- Direct button to photo booth
+- Direct green button to photo booth
 - Option to change WiFi network

 ### Network Selection
 When not connected or changing networks:
-- List of available networks
+- List of available networks with signal strength
-- Signal strength indicators
+- Currently connected network highlighted
 - Password input with visibility toggle
+- Touch-friendly interface

 ## 📋 Prerequisites

-- Raspberry Pi 5 (or compatible model)
+- Raspberry Pi (any model with WiFi)
 - Raspberry Pi OS (Bullseye or newer)
 - Python 3.7+
-- Touchscreen display
+- Touchscreen display (optional but recommended)
-- Working photo booth application
+- Active photo booth application

 ## 🚀 Quick Start